News

 Yo Kitamura was born in Japan in 2004.

-In 2023, he won the 1st prize and the special prize at the 29th International Johannes Brahms Competition and 1st prize and five special prizes at the 92th Japan Music Competition, the most prestigious in Japan.
+In 2023, he won the 1st prize and the special prize at the 29th International Johannes Brahms Competition and the 1st prize and five special prizes at the 92th Japan Music Competition, the most prestigious in Japan.
 He won the 2nd prize at the 2022 Khachaturian International Competition, and the 1st prize unanimously at the International Tchaikovsky Competition for Young Musicians in 2017.

 He has studied with Prof. Jens-Peter Maintz at the Berlin University of the Arts and Prof. Tsuyoshi Tsutsumi at Toho Gakuen College of Music.